Upload data

 Note: it doesn't make the file downloadable for clients: a client getDownloadURL() fails.
 This is because the underlying GC storage object is missing a Firebase-specific download token in its metadata.

 To make it downloadable for clients, we use the admin SDK's getDownloadURL().
-It attaches a download token to the underlying GC storage if needed.
-It also returns a bearer URL (that embeds this very access token and is not subject to security rules).
-We can store the bearer URL in a database, send it to the client, or discard it since the client can create the URL by itself with its own getDownloadURL().
+It adds a permanent download token to the underlying GC storage.
+It also returns the bearer URL (tokenized URL that embeds this very access token, and is not subject to security rules).

 const url = await getDownloadURL(fileRef)